 |Setting Up the Venue

-WORK PARTY FOR FIELD PREPARATION: Saturdays in March and April.
+WORK PARTY FOR FIELD PREPARATION: Saturdays in March and early April.

 Plan to stay Saturday night if you wish.
 This is a work party and a fun time.
 B-B-Q lunch at Austin's in Eagle Lake or bring your own grub.

 Fun Breaks: bring your favorite weapon(firearm).
 We work awhile, then play awhile.
 Contact Rick Stonebraker to volunteer and for details.
 He needs a head count of those attending.

 FINAL FIELD PREP is Thurs April 24 and Friday, April 25.
 Appreciate help setting shooting stakes on Thurs and the matts on the day before the event.
 Lodging free at work parties, bring your own needs.

 A full, hot-grill concession stand will be available duringall days of competition.
 Lunch & snacks will be provided by chef Lupe & Chrissy Nevarez of the South Texas Archery JOAD club.